+Thanks for reading public comments on your proposed policy changes.
 Please draw on the citations and logic below, which represent my interpretation of evidence relating to various issues in the wolf science-policy interface.
 This commentary addresses common policies and claims made by wildlife agencies about their jurisdiction's wolf populations.
 I have attempted two steps: (1) disentangling value judgments from scientific claims, and (2) my perception of the consensus in the scientific community if any.
-Paraphrasing Oreskes N. 2019: No single study should be considered reliable, even replicated studies await consensus in the scientific community, and only qualified experts with a track record in the particular field can weigh in on that evidence.
+Paraphrasing Oreskes 2019: No single study should be considered reliable, even replicated studies await consensus in the scientific community, and only gualified experts with a track record in the particular field can weigh in on that evidence.
 Sometimes it is too early to claim consensus and sometimes consensus in the scientific community should be reached but the intrusion of claims by those who have financial or non-financial competing interests will distort or delay scientific consensus and its application to policy.
-Therefore, I offer below my own view of consensus within the scientific community about three specific bodies of evidence in wolf science.
+Therefore, I offer below my own view of consensus within the scientific community about several bodies of evidence in the wolf science-policy interface.
 Where I cannot find consensus I try to illuminate the standards of evidence one should employ to weigh contrasting research and select the best available science.